decentralized-identity/waci-presentation-exchange/spec/spec.md

 }
 ```

+#### Encoding

 To encode this message, remove all json whitespace and Base 64 URL encode.
+The result should look like this, for the example above:

 ```
 eyJ0eXBlIjoiaHR0cHM6Ly9kaWRjb21tLm9yZy9vdXQtb2YtYmFuZC8yLjAvaW52aXRhdGlvbiIsImlkIjoiPGlkIHVzZWQgZm9yIGNvbnRleHQgYXMgcHRoaWQ-IiwiZnJvbSI6ImRpZDpleGFtcGxlOnZlcmlmaWVyIiwiYm9keSI6eyJnb2FsX2NvZGUiOiJzdHJlYW1saW5lZC12cCIsImFjY2VwdCI6WyJkaWRjb21tL3YyIl19fQ==